wdawson/okta.github.io/_source/_posts/2018-01-30-jhipster-ionic-with-oidc-authentication.md

 Start your application with `./gradlew` (or `./mvnw` if you chose Maven) and you should be able to log in using "admin/admin" for your credentials.

 To switch to Okta by default, you'll first need to create an OIDC app.
-If you don't have an Okta Developer, [get one today](https://developer.okta.com/signup/)!
+If you don't have an Okta Developer account, [get one today](https://developer.okta.com/signup/)!

 Log in to your Okta Developer account and navigate to **Applications** > **Add Application**.
 Click **Web** and click the **Next** button.
 Give the app a name you’ll remember, specify `http://localhost:8080` as a Base URI, and the following as a **Login redirect URI** and **Logout redirect URI**.